Do you have those dark and hollow eyes that add at least five years to your age? Are you wondering which treatment will be best for your condition?

 When it comes to getting rid of under-eye hollowness, the first thing that most people consider is getting a dermal filler injection.
 In fact, this is the easiest and probably the least expensive treatment for restoring the lost volume under the eyes.
 The thing is, this filler will eventually break down within a few months, so you will end up with that sunken appearance once again.

 In this article, we will introduce you to a procedure with which you can achieve a more permanent transformation.
-This is known as under-eye fat transfer, but it also goes by various other names, including under-eye or periorbital fat grafting, micro fat grafting, and nano fat grafting.
+This is known as under-eye fat transfer, but it also goes by various other names, including under-eye or periorbital fat grafting.

-Under eye fat transfer or nano fat grafting is a minimally invasive method for restoring the lost fat volume in the lower eyelid tear trough area.
+Under eye fat transfer is a minimally invasive method for restoring the lost fat volume in the lower eyelid tear trough area.
 The unique thing about this treatment is that it uses your own tissue to fill the depressions on the skin instead of substances such as hyaluronic acid.

 Now you might be wondering where that fat comes from.
 The surgeon first performs liposuction on another body area to harvest some fat.
 After that, this fat is processed and carefully injected into the under-eye region.

-To put it simply, fat grafting is a method of transferring or moving fat from one area to another.
+To put it simply, fat injections in face is a method of transferring or moving fat from one area to another.
 And even though this might sound a little frightening to you, in the following section, we will prove that there is nothing to worry about.

 The process of moving fat from one part of the body to the face is relatively straightforward.
 Most plastic surgeons in Singapore perform it as an outpatient procedure, so you won't have to stay overnight at a clinic.
 Once the doctor completes the treatment, you can go home and have a good rest for a few days.